dsccommunity/DscResource.Base/source/WikiSource/Getting-started.md

 These do require special consideration when a default value is not provided, the Enum must be created with a starting value of 1.
 Leaving 0 for uninitialized.
-This is due to not being able to declare the type as `Nullable` in PowerShell Dsc.
+This is due to not being able to declare the type as `Nullable` in PowerShell DSC.

 ```powershell
 enum MyEnum